eiffel-community/eiffel/eiffel-vocabulary/EiffelTestSuiteFinishedEvent.md

 __Type:__ String
 __Required:__ No
 __Legal values:__ PASSED, FAILED, INCONCLUSIVE
 __Description:__ A terse standardized verdict on the item or items under test.
 Unlike in [EiffelTestCaseFinishedEvent](./EiffelTestCaseFinishedEvent.md), this property is optional.
-It offers a method to summarize the verdict of the test suite as a whole, but may be skipped.
+It offers a method of summarizing the verdict of the test suite as a whole, but may be skipped.
 PASSED signifies that the item or items under test successfully passed the test suite.
 FAILED signifies that the item or items under test failed to pass the test suite.
 INCONCLUSIVE signifies that the verdict of the test suite was inconclusive.
 This SHOULD be the case if __data.outcome.conclusion__ is not __SUCCESSFUL__, but may in combination with a __SUCCESSFUL__ conclusion be used to represent unreliability or flakiness.